-What experience I got?
+What experience did I get?
 I realized that it is important to do the features part by part.
 This will help deliver good solutions to the user faster.
 Then enhance this solution or add smth new.
 But I still believe that this decision will give huge value.

 And was it possible to somehow simplify the solution that eventually came out?
 Yes, it was possible to do only saved searches (only idea 0), without subscriptions.
 This has already produced a result.